Pylons/pyramid/docs/narr/upgrading.rst

 Upgrading Pyramid
 =================

-When a new version of Pyramid is released, it will sometimes deprecate an old feature or remove an already-deprecated feature.
+When a new version of Pyramid is released, it will sometimes deprecate a feature or remove a feature that was deprecated in an older release.
 When features are removed from Pyramid, applications that depend on those features will begin to break.
 This chapter explains how to ensure your Pyramid applications keep working when you upgrade the Pyramid version you're using.

 .. sidebar::   About Release Numbering